-In the last decade, Poles adopted two new trends in their alcohol consumption: preference for non-alcoholic beer products and choosing alcohol quality over quantity.
+Is non-alcoholic beer a trend among Poles?In the last decade, Poles adopted two new trends in their alcohol consumption: preference for non-alcoholic beer products and choosing alcohol quality over quantity.
 These conclusions can be drawn when looking at the year-on-year change in alcohol production, as well as the value of the luxury alcohol market in Poland.
 Non-alcoholic beer was the undisputed leader when it came to production value, recording a total growth of 54.1 percent in 2019.
-At the same time, the luxury alcohol market is estimated to reach over 1.8 billion zloty in 2024, with quality spirits constituting the largest segment of the market.
+At the same time, the luxury alcohol market is estimated to reach over 1.3 billion zloty in 2025, with premium spirits constituting the largest segment of the market.

 Alcohol trade flowsPoland has a vast range of trading partners.
-While European Union countries remain the leading importers of Polish beer, the number one importer of Polish spirits is France – the value of exported spirits reached 88.16 million U.S. dollars in 2019.
+While European Union countries remain the leading importers of Polish beer, the number one importer of Polish spirits is France – the value of exported spirits reached 77.76 million U.S. dollars in 2020.
 On the other hand, wine produced in Poland is most enjoyed by Ukrainians.
-In 2019, Poland exported wine products worth 14.5 million U.S. dollars to the neighboring country.
+In 2020, Poland exported wine products worth 17.23 million U.S. dollars to the neighboring country.
 In terms of imports, the United Kingdom is Poland’s favorite trading partner when it comes to buying spirits from abroad.
 As for wine, Poles enjoy Italian flavors the most.
-In 2018, Italy exported 22.2 million liters of wine to the Slavic country.
+In 2020, Italy exported over 30 thousand metric tons of wine to the Slavic country.

-Alcohol consumptionAlcohol is consumed by nine percent of Poles on a daily basis, with the consumption frequency prevailing among men.
+Alcohol consumptionAlcohol is consumed by 10 percent of Poles on a daily basis, with the consumption frequency prevailing among men.
 Higher consumption levels and frequencies lead to alcohol addiction.
 Regionally speaking, the Silesian (Śląskie) Voivodeship had the most individuals with alcohol related problems for which a court application was issued.
 In 2019, almost half of the Polish population perceived alcohol abuse as a rather big issue in society.